 The Maari Ma Indigenous Art Awards is an exhibition that showcases and celebrates artwork and creativity in the Far West by Aboriginal and Torres Strait Islander artists.

-The Pro Hart Outback Art Prize annually showcases work in any media which reflects the spirit and diversity of the Australian Outback.
+The Pro Hart Outback Art Prize showcases work in any media that reflects the spirit and diversity of the Australian Outback.
 The prize consists of an acquisitive first prize, a non-acquisitive second prize and a People’s Choice Award, with a total prize pool of $23,000.

 • Onsite parking

 • Workshops & classes